 The balloon may be pulled and turned sideways with moderate and any wind speed faster.
 The gondola can help you brace and keep any injuries from happening.

-When the balloon has come to a stop if it is upright the pilot will tell passengers to wait until some of the hot air is released.
-Letting hot air released from the balloon ensures the balloon doesn’t take off again when you try to get off.
-If the balloon landed sideways, the balloon will be deflated hastily and you will be able to climb out of the basket.
+When the balloon has come to a stop, if it is upright, the pilot will tell passengers to wait until some of the hot air is released.
+Letting hot air release from the balloon ensures the balloon doesn’t take off again when you try to get off.
+If the balloon lands sideways, the balloon will be deflated hastily, and you can climb out of the basket.